-A lot of wallpaper manufacturers also produce borders to compliment their range of wallpapers and a border can enhance even a very plain decorated wall.
+A lot of wallpaper manufacturers produce borders to compliment their range of wallpapers, and a border can enhance even a very plainly decorated wall.

-First decide on a suitable height for the border and mark this measurement around the room using either a tape measure and a long spirit level, or if you have one a laser level.
+First decide on a suitable height for the border and mark this measurement around the room using either a tape measure and a long spirit level, or if you have one, a laser level.

 Lay the border face down on a wallpaper pasting table and apply the adhesive to the back of the border with a 2″ (50mm) paint brush and fold it back on itself in a concertina fashion (see post on pasting and hanging wallpaper).

 Remember to wipe away any surplus adhesive before it drys.